 Their analysis suggests that the rate at which people learn about climate mitigation strategies via social interactions, such as hearing that a friend bought a hybrid car, strongly influences climate outcomes.
 Social learning takes time, so plausible values of this rate alone could raise warming predictions by over 1 degree Celsius.

-Overall, the model suggests that social norms do not protect against rising temperatures.
-They appear to act against adoption of mitigation behaviors, even when such efforts are strongly justified by rising temperatures, and they do not significantly speed the transition to an emission-free world once mitigation becomes the norm.
+On the contrary, the model suggests that social norms do not protect against rising temperatures.
+They initially act against adoption of mitigation behaviors, even when such efforts are strongly justified by rising temperatures, and they do not significantly speed the transition to an emission-free world once mitigation becomes the norm.

 The researchers also ran the model with different parameters to explore how mitigation efforts could be optimized.
 “Our socio-climate model indicates that an increase in social media and other campaigns to raise awareness, such as climate marches and international reports, should ideally be followed by governmental and other incentives to reduce carbon emissions,” Bury says.

+Senior author, Madhur Anand states that “There are pathways for humans to mitigate climate change, but processes driving behavior and norms at the individual and societal level will be essential to all of them, and our longstanding work on coupled human-environment systems applied here to climate change is providing direction in this regard”.

-The researchers note that their model is relatively simple and future research efforts could assess whether more-detailed models produce different forecasts.
-Models that more accurately capture real-world populations could also improve predictions and inform mitigation strategies.
+The researchers note that their model is relatively simple and future research efforts should assess whether models of a higher complexity produce different forecasts.
+Collaborating author, Chris Bauch says “Mathematical models that capture social dynamics and their interaction with climate trends will become increasingly used in climate research”.
+Models that accurately capture the interplay between population behavior and climate change could improve predictions and inform mitigation strategies.

 ############